diegoagd10/langchain/README.md

 - `Faiss.ipynb`: Demonstrates using FAISS for similarity search and clustering sentence vectors, including saving and loading the index.
 - `Chroma.ipynb`: Shows how to use Chroma vector database for storing and retrieving embeddings, with persistence to disk.

 To run the notebooks, ensure you have Jupyter installed and run `jupyter notebook` in the project directory.

+### Generative AI

+The `2-Generative AI/` directory contains examples for generative AI applications using LangChain.

+- `1.1 OpenAI/GettingStarted.ipynb`: A Jupyter notebook demonstrating getting started with OpenAI's GPT models, including environment setup with LangSmith tracing, creating chat prompts, chaining with output parsers, and answering questions based on provided context.

+To run the notebooks, ensure you have Jupyter installed and run `jupyter notebook` in the project directory.